NCEAS/metacatui/README.md

 MetacatUI
 =========

 MetacatUI is a client-side web interface for querying Metacat servers and other servers that implement the DataONE REST API.
-Currently, it is used as the basis for the [KNB Data Repository](http://knb.ecoinformatics.org).
+Currently, it is used as the basis for the [KNB Data Repository](http://knb.ecoinformatics.org), the [NSF Arctic Data Center](https://arcticdata.io/catalog/), the [DataONE federation](https://search.dataone.org), and other repositories.

 * Contributors: Matthew Jones, Chris Jones, Ben Leinfelder, Lauren Walker
 * Developed at: [National Center for Ecological Analysis and Synthesis](http://www.nceas.ucsb.edu/ecoinfo)